PCMitchell1946/website-project-python-wpp/README.md

 Notes & safety:
 - For quick tests, ngrok is easiest and provides HTTPS by default.
 It is ideal for alpha testing.
 - For long-running public sites, use Caddy or nginx + Let's Encrypt and follow security hardening steps (set `DEBUG=False`, keep `SECRET_KEY` secret, enable firewall rules and monitor logs).
+-(This program was made with clanker 'AI' assitance.
+Please don't crucify me.
+I litterally started coding yesterday, I wish to get to a point where I don't have to rely on the robots.
+Fuck the singularity.)